gbmhunter/blog/content/pages/electronics/communication-protocols/uart-protocol/_index.md

-{{< figure src="/images/2011/09/putty-terminal-screenshot-with-settings-window.png" width="831px" caption="A screenshot of the PuTTy application in action, along with the settings window." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/putty-terminal-screenshot-with-settings-window.png" width="831px" caption="A screenshot of the PuTTy application in action, along with the settings window."  >}}